Chengro123/Kostnadsoptimering-av-hushallsforbrukning-mot-timpris/README.txt

 Instructions for applying the optimization code for your air heat pump and/or water heater

-Insert the code ... into the visual code studio server in home assistant
+Insert the code in the map lvp and vvb into the visual code studio server in home assistant